 The Final Takeaway

-Unrelentingly puffy eyes are usually caused by an underlying health issue (like allergies, dehydration, or lack of sleep), which you should address first and foremost.
+Unrelentingly puffy eyes can be caused by an underlying health issue (like allergies, dehydration, or lack of sleep), which you should address first and foremost.
 Of course, the underlying causes of your particular puffiness should inform how you should treat yours—but Preparation H, or any steroid cream not meant for your eyes, is never the answer (despite what Kim Kardashian's makeup artist might advise).
-Again, while Preparation H could technically work on your under-eye bags due to its anti-swelling qualities, it’s not worth the risk of damaging the delicate skin around your eyes (or your eyes themselves).
-In fact, it could easily do more harm than good (with harm including increased risk of cataracts and glaucoma).
+Again, while Preparation H could technically work on your under-eye bags due to its anti-swelling qualities, it’s not worth the risk of damaging the delicate skin around your eyes (or your eyes themselves) In fact, it could easily do more harm than good (with harm including increased risk of cataracts and glaucoma).

 Instead, start out by making sure you’re getting enough rest, drinking enough water, and minimizing your intake of salty foods.
 Get checked for seasonal allergies, or something that you may be allergic to year-round, like a certain food, or grass.